Battle of Río Salado: Opposing forces

-A Spanish contemporary chronicle estimated Abu Hasan's army at 40,000 knights and 400,000 infantry; figures considered greatly exaggerated by historian Joseph O'Callaghan.
+A Spanish contemporary chronicle estimated Abu Hasan's army at 40,000 Muslim knights (fursān) and 400,000 infantry; the figures were considered greatly exaggerated by historian Joseph O'Callaghan.
 Another account suggested 53,000 knights and 600,000 infantry for the Moors.
 A third chronicler proposed 70,000 knights and 400,000 infantry for the Marinids and 7,000 knights and 700,000 infantry for Granada.
 Archbishop Gil de Albornoz claimed a combined Muslim force of 40,000 knights and 400,000 infantry.
-The lowest estimate comes from Rodrigo Yánez's account, which stated that Abu Hasan deployed 60,000 men and that transporting the force across the Straits of Gibraltar took four months.
-O'Callaghan dismisses Yánez's estimate.
-The 17th-century historian Ahmed Mohammed al-Maqqari, relying on an earlier text, also estimated Abu Hasan's force at 60,000 men.
+The lowest estimate comes from Rodrigo Yáñez's account, which stated that Abu Hasan deployed 60,000 men and that transporting the force across the Straits of Gibraltar took four months.
+O'Callaghan dismisses Yáñez's estimate.
 Granada had 7,000 knights, and the Marinids may have mobilized up to 60,000 men.
 A Christian militia likely fought for the Emir of Granada in the battle.
 One Marinid prince fought on the Castilian side.

 The Castilians mustered 8,000 knights and 12,000 infantry.
 The Portuguese contributed 1,000 knights, and Tarifa had a garrison of 1,000 men who participated in the battle.
 Alfonso sent 3,000 Castilian knights to support the 1,000 Portuguese knights in attacking Yusuf's 7,000 Granadan knights on the left.
 The Castilian infantry consisted of municipal militias, stationed in the middle, and soldiers from Asturias and the Basque territories, armed and equipped with lances, crossbows, helmets, and shields, located next to Afonso IV's knights.